Why Do I Need a Workers’ Comp Lawyer?

 - Medical care — You must treat your injury initially with your employer’s preferred doctors, who may not be sympathetic to your needs or qualified to treat a debilitating condition.
 We will fight for your right to see specialists or get approved for surgery.

 - Returning to work — We can step in if the doctor tries to send you back to the “front lines” before you are healed or if your employer is pressuring you to return.

-- Termination — You cannot be fired for filing a workers' comp claim, but some employers will fabricate other reasons.
-Mr. Feldman is wise to these tactics, and has sued companies for wrongful termination.
+- Termination — You cannot be fired for filing a workers’ comp claim, but some employers will fabricate other reasons.
+Feldman Williams, PLLC is wise to these tactics, and has sued companies for wrongful termination.

 Protect Your Rights!

-Call us at 800-669-0151 to arrange a free consultation.
-We have offices in Tampa, Ocala, Naples, Jacksonville, Fort Lauderdale, West Palm Beach and Miami, and we also travel across Florida to visit the seriously injured at their home or hospital.
+Call us to arrange a free assessment.
+We have offices in Tampa, Jacksonville and Atlanta, Georgia, and we also travel across Florida to visit the seriously injured at their home or hospital.
 There are no attorney fees unless we secure your benefits or win your appeal.